Please note: We are not currently taking applications during the lockdown period. We will be resuming our Assessment Only work in Spring 2021.

 What is the Assessment Only (AO) route into Teaching?

-If you’re an experienced teacher with a degree, you can achieve qualified teacher status (QTS) without having to do any further training.
-Assessment Only allows you to demonstrate that you already meet all of the standards for QTS.
+If you are an experienced teacher with a degree, you can achieve qualified teacher status (QTS) without having to do any further training.
+The Assessment Only route allows you to demonstrate that you already meet all of the standards for QTS.

 To achieve QTS via the AO route, you need to present detailed evidence that you meet the standards.
 Your teaching will be assessed in school by an accredited and approved AO provider.

-- have gained this experience in at least two different and contrasting schools or educational settings across two or more consecutive primary school age ranges:
+Have taught in at least two schools and/ or early years settings across two or more consecutive primary school age ranges:

 Support Provided by Wandsworth SCITT